codediodeio/angular-firestarter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# FireStarter - Angular + Firebase Progressive Web App
+# FireStarter

-FireStarter is a basic Angular PWA powered by Firebase.
+FireStarter is an Angular PWA powered by Firebase.
 It can serve as a foundation to learn this stack and roll out more complex features.
 - [Live Demo](https://firestarter-96e46.firebaseapp.com/)
 - [Lessons and Screencasts](https://angularfirebase.com)
 - [Join the Slack Team](https://goo.gl/qF8Q5r)